Business Coaching | Business Advisory | Business Consulting

 In part, they're right: You put your own money in, borrow money from others and work like crazy -- all for the chance that you will be successful enough to make a living and pay your own paycheck.
 And since you're young, maybe they think you're going through another one of your phases -- like taking up the guitar or horseback riding.

 No matter their reasons, the point is your loved ones simply may not understand what you're trying to do.
 So it's up to you to help them see things your way.
-Here are 10 ways to turn their apprehension into enthusiasm for your
+Here are 10 ways to turn their apprehension into enthusiasm for your business idea:

 1. Explain your plan.